JOB TITLE: Museum Technician I Working Title: Education Intern

 How to Apply:

-Must submit State Application form pd-107 which can be found at www.oshr.nc.gov (scroll down to navy blue box titled Online Services).
+Must submit State Application form PD-107 which can be found at www.oshr.nc.gov (scroll down to navy blue box titled Online Services).
 Applications may be submitted by mail, email or fax.
-NC Aquarium at Fort Fisher, Attn: Personnel, 900 Loggerhead Rd., Kure Beach, NC 28449, Fax (910) 458-6812 or [email protected] .
-Electronic applications will not be accepted without signature.
+NC Aquarium at Fort Fisher, Attn: Personnel, 900 Loggerhead Rd., Kure Beach, NC 28449, Fax (910) 458-6812 or email [email protected] Electronic applications will not be accepted without signature.
 Please include your email and phone# on application.

 All relevant experience must be included on application to receive proper credit.
 Incomplete application forms will not be accepted.
 A resume and cover letter may be submitted along with the completed state application but not in lieu of the State PD-107 application.

 The Department of Natural & Cultural Resources (DNCR) uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act with the most qualified applicants.
 Degrees must be received from appropriately accredited institution.
 The State of North Carolina is an Equal Opportunity Employer.

 It is the policy of the State of North Carolina and the N.C.
 Department of Natural and Cultural Resources that all employees provide proof of employment eligibility (immigration and naturalization) on the first day of employment.
 We participate in E-Verify (Employment Eligibility Verification System).